apify/apify-docs/sources/academy/glossary/tools/modheader.md

 ![Modheader's simple interface](./images/modheader.jpg)

-Here, you can add headers, remove headers, and even save multiple collections of headers that you can easily toggle between (which are called **Profiles** within the extension itself).
+Here, you can add headers, remove headers, and even save multiple collections of headers that you can toggle between (which are called **Profiles** within the extension itself).

 ## Use cases {#use-cases}